seamusrobertmurphy/monte-carlo-trees/README.md

 <img src="./animation.gif" style="display: block; margin: auto;"/>

-##### Figure 1: Visualization of k-fold resampling ^(Note differences with Monte Carlo “Leave-One-Group-Out-Validation”)^
+##### Figure 1: Visualization of k-fold resampling ^(Note differences with Monte Carlo "Leave-One-Group-Out-Validation")^

 ## Registry Requirements {#registry-requirements}

-The TREES 2.0 Standard<sup>1</sup> outlines requirements for reporting uncertainty in emissions and removals, and adjusting estimates where uncertainty levels exceed the defined threshold of a half-width of a 90% confidence interval between the upper and lower bounds (Relative RMSE ≤ 10%).
+The TREES 2.0 Standard outlines requirements for reporting uncertainty in emissions and removals, and adjusting estimates where uncertainty levels exceed the defined threshold of a half-width of a 90% confidence interval between the upper and lower bounds.
 Monte Carlo simulations are identified as an appropriate methodology due to their capacity to model variance and provide conservative estimates from large-scale highly-variable datasets.
-Specifically, “Monte Carlo simulations shall use the 90% confidence interval and a simulation n of 10,000” (p.45).
+Specifically, "Monte Carlo simulations shall use the 90% confidence interval and a simulation n of 10,000" (p.45).

 **Aggregation of Uncertainty Across Crediting Periods**\
 The TREES Standard provides a level of flexibility in allowing participants to aggregate uncertainty deductions across multiple crediting periods.
 At the end of each crediting period, participants may calculate a consolidated uncertainty deduction based on the summed gross emissions reductions and removals achieved over their entire ART participation.
-If prior uncertainty deductions exceeded the aggregated deduction sum for the total period, the over-deducted credits will be issued into the participant’s registry account.
-This approach aims to incentivise participants to refine data quality and uncertainty estimates.
+If prior uncertainty deductions exceeded the aggregated deduction sum for the total period, the over-deducted credits will be issued into the participant's registry account.

 **Inclusion of Biomass Map Uncertainty**\
 Uncertainty must be assessed and reported for emissions factors derived from biomass maps, as these datasets directly impact the accuracy of emission estimates.
 TREES participants are encouraged to adopt best practices, such as those outlined in the CEOS LPV Biomass Protocol 2021, to enhance calibration, validation, and reliability of spatially explicit datasets.
 In this guidance document, key recommendations for good practices include appropriate scaling, temporally & spatially consistent reference data and remote sensing, and the use of approved error metrics (90% CI or RMSE).
-In particular, three likely sources of uncertainty in biomass estimation are highlighted separately for consideration in assessing and calibrating predictions<sup>2</sup>.
+In particular, three likely sources of uncertainty in biomass estimation are highlighted separately for consideration in assessing and calibrating predictions.

 -   Measurement Uncertainty in tree measurements (i.e DBH and height).
 -   Allometric Model Errors in statistically inferring biomass from from tree measurements
 -   Sampling & Spatial Uncertainty arising from autocorrelation & over-fitting

 **Exemption for Allometric Estimates**\
 An exemption from requirements for Monte Carlo simulations is granted to allometric modeled estimates.
-The TREES Standards V2.0 states that “such errors are considered consistent between emissions in the crediting level and crediting periods” which therefore do not materially influence the net results.=
+The TREES Standards V2.0 states that "such errors are considered consistent between emissions in the crediting level and crediting periods" which therefore do not materially influence the net results.

 **Calculating Uncertainty Deductions**\
 Cited on page 46 of the TREES Standards V2.0, calculations of uncertainty deductions are derived using the following formulae: